Flashy beach clubs, glitzy super yachts and have trays of seafood

 Speaking about food – it is always about the food in France, isn’t it?
 A lunch on the terrace of Eden Roc Restaurant at Hotel du Cap is like enter a kind of existential heaven – the combination of food, sunlight on water, beautiful views and surroundings is and ethereal experience.

-Apartment and hotels.
-The seaside town of Antibes is not as crowded as Nice, only 30 minutes away.
+The seaside town of Antibes is not as crowded as Nice, only 30 minutes away on the French Riviera.
 A large and very central two-bed roomed apartment, with a large balcony will cost from 1,000 euro for the first week of August.
 If you want to live as the rich and famous, Hotel du Cap Eden Rock is the best for luxury and style, and the most expansive alternative.
 Johnny Depp, Leonardo Di Caprio and Penelope Cruz and many other celebrities rather stay here during the Cannes Film Festival.
 Even the cheapest room is expensive.
 Other alternatives are AC Ambassadeur Antibes, SaiteValerieHotel and Jotel Josse is alternatives.
 The special Art Deco Hotel Belles Rives in Juan Les Pins has own beach area.

 Recommended restaurants: Le Vieux Murs, Le Figi de St-Esprit, Oscar’s and the fish served at Le Don Juan Chez Florent.
 All serve great food and some have friendly waiters.